 Whilst I have been incapacitated by a recent dental operation and laid up with just about the worst cold I have ever had, I have been thinking about various discussions I have had of late with other players and students.
 In the past, I have tried every trumpet method, book and system.
-As I get older (and hopefully become a better & more experienced player and teacher) I have I have been trying to develop simpler and easier ways of practicing.
+As I get older (and hopefully become a better & more accomplished player and teacher) I have been trying to develop simpler and easier ways of practicing.

 In fact, someone recently told me to ‘practice to sound great, don’t practice to get tired.’
 With this in mind, the old adage ‘It’s not what you practice, or how long you practice, it’s how you practice that counts,’ takes on more meaning.